Blazorise/Blazorise.Articles/news/2025-07-07-release-notes-180/post.md

 The refactoring addresses longstanding pain points related to plugin lifecycle management and ensures that disposal and initialization are consistently handled.
 This unified approach not only improves maintainability but also helps prevent potential bugs across all plugins.

-As part of this effort, it was also noted that some plugins, such as the Streaming plugin, may require implementations of methods like OnParametersSetAsync to ensure all configuration parameters are properly updated during the component lifecycle.
+As part of this effort, it was also noted that some plugins, such as the Streaming plugin, may require implementations of methods like `OnParametersSetAsync` to ensure all configuration parameters are properly updated during the component lifecycle.

 #### Renamed Chart Options

-We had a wrongly named option on the DoughnutChartOptions, and PieChartOptions classes.
-The CutoutPercentage property has been renamed to Cutout.
+We had a wrongly named option on the `DoughnutChartOptions`, and `PieChartOptions` classes.
+The `CutoutPercentage` property has been renamed to `Cutout`.
 This change aligns with the Chart.js documentation and ensures consistency across the API.
 Since the field was already wrongly named, this change should not break any existing code.
-However, if you were using the CutoutPercentage property, you will need to update your code to use the new Cutout property.
+However, if you were using the `CutoutPercentage` property, you will need to update your code to use the new `Cutout` property.

-To make it more flexible we have also made it an object type, so you can use it as a percentage or a number.
+To make it more flexible we have also made it an `object` type, so you can use it as a percentage or a number.
 This change allows you to specify the cutout value in either pixels or as a percentage of the chart's radius, providing greater flexibility in how you configure your charts.

 #### Chart Zoom Plugin

-We have introduced new set of APIs for the ChartZoom plugin.
-The new API are Zoomed, SetZoomLevel, and GetZoomLevel, and ResetZoomLevel.
+We have introduced new set of APIs for the `ChartZoom` plugin.
+The new API are `Zoomed`, `SetZoomLevel`, and `GetZoomLevel`, and `ResetZoomLevel`.
 These new APIs provide a more intuitive and flexible way to manage zoom levels in your charts.
-The Zoomed event is triggered when the chart is zoomed, allowing you to respond to zoom changes in real-time.
-The SetZoomLevel method allows you to programmatically set the zoom level of the chart, while the GetZoomLevel method allows you to retrieve the current zoom level.
-Finally, the ResetZoomLevel method allows you to reset the zoom level of the chart to its original state.
+The `Zoomed` event is triggered when the chart is zoomed, allowing you to respond to zoom changes in real-time.
+The `SetZoomLevel` method allows you to programmatically set the zoom level of the chart, while the `GetZoomLevel` method allows you to retrieve the current zoom level.
+Finally, the `ResetZoomLevel` method allows you to reset the zoom level of the chart to its original state.

-The ChartZoom plugin has been updated to support the latest chartjs-plugin-zoom.js version.
-It is recommended to update your references to use new https://cdn.jsdelivr.net/npm/chartjs-plugin-zoom@2.2.0/dist/chartjs-plugin-zoom.min.js to ensure compatibility with the latest features and bug fixes.
+The `ChartZoom` plugin has been updated to support the latest `chartjs-plugin-zoom.js` version.
+It is recommended to update your references to use new `https://cdn.jsdelivr.net/npm/chartjs-plugin-zoom@2.2.0/dist/chartjs-plugin-zoom.min.js` to ensure compatibility with the latest features and bug fixes.

 ### Autocomplete Disabled Items

-The Autocomplete component now supports disabling specific items in the suggestion list.
+The `Autocomplete` component now supports disabling specific items in the suggestion list.
 You can provide a function to determine which items should be inactive, preventing users from selecting them.
 This is helpful in cases where some options shouldn't be available for interaction.

 ### RichTextEdit Enhancements

 #### Export Semantic HTML

-The RichTextEdit component now includes an GetHtmlAsync overload that allows you to export the current content as semantic HTML.
+The `RichTextEdit` component now includes an `GetHtmlAsync` overload that allows you to export the current content as semantic HTML.
 This is particularly useful for applications that require clean and structured HTML output, such as when saving or sharing content.

 #### Image and Video Resizing

-We've introduced a new resizing feature for images and videos within the RichTextEdit component.
+We've introduced a new resizing feature for images and videos within the `RichTextEdit` component.
 Users can now directly resize multimedia content within the editor, enhancing flexibility and providing a smoother editing experience.
-This functionality can be conveniently enabled or disabled via the UseResize parameter, allowing easy customization to meet your project's specific needs.
+This functionality can be conveniently enabled or disabled via the `UseResize` parameter, allowing easy customization to meet your project's specific needs.

 For comprehensive guidance, including usage instructions and integration examples, please refer to our RichTextEdit documentation.